-The mission of the Purchasing Department is to provide furnishings, supplies, materials and support to all campuses and administrative departments so as to provide an atmosphere for children to develop the desire to become life-long learners.
+The mission of the Purchasing Department is to procure furnishings, supplies, materials and services to support all campuses and administrative departments to provide an atmosphere for children to develop the desire to become life-long learners.

 Goals

 - To provide customer satisfaction through effective and cooperative relationships with our internal and external customers. - To maximize savings and revenue generation potential. - Provide education and training related to the policies, procedures, processes and regulations related to the acquisition of goods and services. - Promote a positive, efficient and effective work environment. - Implement, promote and maintain sound business practices and auditable procedures.